joealden/corum-client/docs/1-analysis.md

 - Logged in users can create new posts

 ### Limitations of the Project
+#### Account Recovery
-- Account Recovery (If the user losses their email / password, they will not be able to recover it)
+If the user losses their email / password, they will not be able to recover it.
+I am deciding not to include this feature, as this version of Corum is only a prototype, and the creation of this feature is not essential, and it would take quite a lot of time to get working.

-- Creation of new sub-forums?
+#### Creation of new sub-forums
-- Responsive CSS (It would require quite a bit more work to have it looking nice on mobile devices)
+Unless I have time near the end of the project, I will not be implementing the ability to add new sub forums.
+This can still be done manually by the owner of the site, so it is not an essential feature to implement just yet.

+#### Responsive CSS
+Having responsive CSS would mean that the site would look good on both desktop and mobile devices.
+As mentioned, this is just a prototype version of the site, and as it is only a visual problem, it would be unwise to spend a lot of time making it look good on mobile devices.

 ### Hardware and Software Requirements
 In the following subsections, I will explain both how to host and view the site.